smartmeio/arancino-library/README.md

 Arancino Library allows to export/import data to/from the Linux environment using Redis as database cache.
 The API are modelled on Redis standard Commands.

+## **Secure Authentication and Communication**
+Secure authentication between *peripheral units* and a *Main* allows to start a connection with the *Main* only to *peripheral units* previously choice , to achieve this is used the ECDSA (Elliptic Curve Digital Signature Algorithm).
+The *Main* receive device and signer certificates with the `START` command, verify the certificates validity and the presence of device public key in a whitelist, finally send back the response of the `START` command with a *challenge* (a random number codified with base64 encryption) in the configuration.
+When the *peripheral unit* receive the response with the *challenge* sign it with its private key and send it back in the `SIGN` command configuration (the *signature*), codified with base64 encryption.
+The *Main* receive the `SIGN` command and verify the correctness of the *signature*, then if it's verified the *peripheral unit* is authenticated and a *challenge* is send back in the response configuration.

+Secure communication is implemented with the help of the *challenge* present in the previous response configuration, every time that a command is sent from the *peripheral unit* it has to contain the *signature* of the *challenge* received with the previous *response*, starting with the *challenge* received in the `SIGN` *response*.

+The secure authentication and communication is used only when the flag `SCR_MOD` in the `START` response is 1

 ## Getting Started
 To get started with Arancino Library you can download the latest version from the repository `arancino-library` within the [smartme.IO Repository Management Site](https://download.smartme.io/artifactory/list/arancino-library/) or directly from Arduino Library Manager.